Dreamworker believes that every human being deserves the right to live up to his or her full potential.

 What's going on here is not good for the majority of people, mostly younger, who are spending too much and earning too little, and it's not good for YouTube, either.

 This site has become too big and too powerful.
 Some people are getting hurt financially because the time they spend trying to make a YouTube living is detracting from the time they could be spending building bona fide careers for themselves.

 If I knew then what I knew now, I never would have joined YouTube.
 I have been very careful about investing money in equipment, (less than $100) and consider it a hobby, but I really think YouTube needs to make major corrections if they are to continue successfully.

-- provide a support system that lets creators directly contact staffers and
+- Provide a support system that lets creators directly contact staffers

 If this article helps some of these things to happen, I will be very grateful, as will many others.